KRTechZen/KRTechZen/README.md

 ### Hi there 👋
+- 🌱 Currently trying to transition from TFS.

 <!--
 **KRTechZen/KRTechZen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.